ugonnaagwu/practicechangeremote/Week 4/[ENG4.0]Component libraries.md

 ### Reflect on demo code, read the docs

 [Skim through the docs to get a feel for what sort of widgets are available](https://developer.microsoft.com/en-us/fluentui#/controls/web).
-If you want to search online for more resources it can be useful to seach for "FluentUI _gallery_" or "FluentUI _screenshots_"
+If you want to search online for more resources it can be useful to search for "FluentUI _gallery_" or "FluentUI _screenshots_"

 ## Second Example: Personas, responding to user input, using Fluent components in your components